westofengland-ca/weca_qgis_release_notes/README.md

 ###### New
 * first iteration of QGIS file with new layout
 * layers now hosted in Azure cloud, on PostgreSQL databases
-* multiple new layers added - see data catalogue for full list.
+* multiple new layers added - see data catalogue for full list

 ###### Changed